Sami-Talab/ip-location-map/README.md

 ### AI credit:
 The project was simple and minimal AI was used.
 I had an issue of getting the wrong location and chatGPT recommended using Geolocation API instead of ipapi which was I was using.
+AI also assisted with the formatting especially the centring and zooming functionalities.

+### AI generated code lines:
+- navigator.geolocation.getCurrentPosition replaced previous code that used ipapi